shoplineos/shopline-sdk-go/README.md

 ```

-##### step7、Use Access Token to call an API
+##### step 7、Use Access Token to call an API

 Use Access Token to call the [Create Product](https://developer.shopline.com/docs/admin-rest-api/product/product/create-a-product?version=v20251201) API

-* Find app_config.go and replace the AccessToken variable value with the Access Token obtained in step 6.
+1. Find app_config.go and replace the AccessToken variable value with the Access Token obtained in step 6.
-* Find create_product_test.go and execute the TestCreateProduct function.
+2. Find create_product_test.go and execute the TestCreateProduct function.
 If successful, it will print "New product
   ID: xxx", eg: "New product ID: 16071495214036953630973380".
   For more examples, see the xxx_test.go files in each package.  <br>
   For more details, see: [Create a product](https://developer.shopline.com/docs/admin-rest-api/product/product/create-a-product?version=v20251201)

-##### step8、App Refresh Access Token
+##### step 8、App Refresh Access Token

 Access tokens expire periodically, so we need to refresh them regularly.
 Executing the TestRefreshAccessToken function
 in oauth_test.go will request the platform to refresh the Access Token.
 Successful refreshes will be printed to the